Working with Virtual Teams and Saving Money Without Travel

 E-mail is a big part of every project.
 If your client has an enterprise content management system, they may be able to track conversations within a project.
 I use MS Outlook 2003 with Business Contact Manager.
 It keeps a history log of the e-mails sent and received by all the people in a project.

-Tip: Require your contractors to format their e-mails to always include the original message.
+Tip: Require your virtual team contractors to format their e-mails to always include the original message.
 This way, you do not have to hunt down earlier messages to determine the entire conversation.
 It also reduces misunderstanding when conversations are sent without context.

-Presenting and Training
+Presenting to and Training Virtual Teams

-It has been necessary to train new writers and contractors over the Internet.
+When working with virtual teams, it becomes necessary to train new writers and contractors over the Internet.
 There are tons of tools for creating training videos and online help systems.
 But for custom work, which is what each of our projects entail, it becomes laborious to create something new each time.
 We start with a simple procedure written in FrameMaker or Word, then present the process using a web conferencing application, best known as a webinar or web seminar.

 Sharing a desktop